This blog was updated on 11/6/23.

 - Increasing the TV if the end-inspiratory plateau pressure is low

-Trials show no proven survival advantage in the following treatments for ARDS: early high-frequency oscillation, extracorporeal respiratory support, surfactant administration, NSAIDs, antiendotoxin therapy, inhaled nitric oxide, and IV N-acetylcysteine (as an antioxidant).
+Trials show no proven survival advantage for the following treatments for ARDS: early high-frequency oscillation, surfactant administration, NSAIDs, antiendotoxin therapy, inhaled nitric oxide, and IV N-acetylcysteine (an antioxidant).

 To summarize, when using the ventilator in the treatment of ARDS, avoid VILI and oxygen toxicity by doing the following:

-- Start the TV at 8 mL/kg of the PBW and then reduce it to 6 mL/kg of the PBW if able.
+- Start the TV at 6 mL/kg of the IBW.
 Keep plateau pressure ≤ 30 cm H2O.

 - Use adequate but not excessive PEEP.